Thursday, 19 March 2026

 • "Inside", "Middle" and "Outside" with finger pointing for any potholes or other hazards.
 This works best if you are in a formal two abreast formation.
 Otherwise a call of "Hole" with finger pointing will work for less experienced riders

 • The navigator can raise their hand for three seconds to get attention before signalling left or right, or to rotate their arm signalling a roundabout.
-Arm point forward can signal straight ahead at a roundabout
+Arm pointing forward can signal straight ahead at a roundabout

 Concluding Note